-AP Calculus BC: 1 credit - This course is designed to prepare students, who have successfully completed AP Calculus AB, for the BC level of the College Board Advanced Placement Exam.
+AP Calculus BC: 1 credit - This course is designed to prepare students, who have successfully completed AP Calculus AB, for the BC level Advanced Placement Examination of the College Board.
 It is a college level course that covers material equivalent to a 2nd course in college calculus.
 This is a rigorous course which requires mastery and recall of all AP Calculus AB topics.
-Prerequisite - AP Calculus AB
+Prerequisite - AP Calculus AB.

-AP Statistics: 1 credit - This course is equivalent to a one-semester college course in statistics.
+AP Statistics AB: 1 credit - This is a college level course that covers material equal to one semester of college work.
 This course is activity driven, with applications in gaming scenarios, population growth, and sports.
-Students perform exploratory analysis of data, making use of graphical and numerical techniques to study patterns, apply sampling techniques to estimate population statistics, anticipate patterns by producing models using probability and simulation, and make statistical inferences using appropriate models.
+Students who successfully complete this course will be able to perform exploratory analysis of data, making use of graphical and numerical techniques to study patterns, apply sampling techniques to estimate population statistics, anticipate patterns by producing models using probability and simulation, and make statistical inferences using appropriate models.

-\Algebra 1 - X Marks the Spot: 1 credit - In this Pennsylvania Algebra 1 Keystone Exam aligned course, students are introduced to linear equations and inequalities in one variable, ratio and proportion, operations with radicals and radical functions, and exponents and exponential functions.
-The course concludes with the study of linear and quadratic functions, linear models, and graphs of linear equations and inequalities.
-Students are required to take the physically proctored Pennsylvania state assessed Algebra Keystone and the end of this course.
-Available Sections: Honors, CP
+\Algebra 1: 1 credit - In this Pennsylvania Algebra I Keystone Exam aligned course, students will be introduced to linear equations and inequalities including models and graphs.
+This class will continue with the study of systems of linear equations and inequalities as well as exponents, polynomial expressions, radicals, quadratic functions, and data analysis.
+Students enrolled in this class are required to take the Pennsylvania Algebra 1 Keystone exam at the conclusion of this class.
+Available Sections: Honors, CP, Algebraic Concepts

-Algebra 2 - FUNctioning at a Higher Level: 1 credit - Review the ideas and concepts taught in Algebra 1 and investigate advanced algebraic concepts including: quadratic equations, systems of equations, complex numbers, exponential and logarithmic functions, matrices and determinants, polynomial functions, and radical functions and exponents.
-Prerequisite - Algebra 1 Available Sections: Honors, CP
+Algebra 2: 1 credit - This course reviews the ideas and concepts taught in Algebra 1 along with a serious investigation of advanced algebraic concepts including: quadratic equations, systems of equations, complex numbers, exponential and logarithmic functions, matrices and determinants, polynomial functions and radical functions and exponents.
+Available Sections: Honors, CP.
+Prerequisite - Algebra 1.